Help

 If territories aren't responding to clicks or drags, check the interaction mode.

-- Make sure the territory is set to "Move" mode, not "Lock" or "Hidden"
+- Check that the territory is set to "Move" mode, not "Lock" or "Hidden"

 - Try switching between "Move" and "Rotate" modes to see if that helps